FadyAdel04/Live-Quiz-Server/README.md

  ┣ 📜 client.py
  ┣ 📜 questions.json
  ┣ 📜 users.json
+ ┣ 📜 apache_ssl.conf
+ ┣ 📜 requirements.txt
+ ┣ 📜 APACHE_SETUP.md
  ┗ 📜 README.md

 ⚙️ How It Works

-The server hosts the quiz and listens for connections on a specific IP and port.
+The server runs as a FastAPI HTTP/HTTPS application listening on a specific IP and port.

-Each client connects, enters a username (and password if required).

-The server sends quiz questions one by one with a time limit.

-Each correct answer increases the player’s score.
+Each client connects via HTTP requests, authenticates with username/password, and receives a session ID.

+The server provides REST API endpoints for quiz operations:
+- Authentication endpoint
+- Start quiz endpoint
+- Get question endpoint
+- Submit answer endpoint
+- Leaderboard endpoint

+Clients poll the server for questions and submit answers via HTTP POST requests.

-At the end, all players see the final leaderboard broadcast from the server.
+At the end, all players can see the final leaderboard.

 🚀 Setup Guide

 1️⃣ Install Python

 Make sure Python 3.8 or higher is installed.